Fairfax General Dentistry

 Children with developing teeth are usually at greater risk of developing cavities.
 Fluoride treatments such as prescription rinses and gels can remineralize the enamel and prevent tooth decay.
 If your child has a history of tooth decay or cavities, Dr. Jelinek can explain to you how fluoride treatments can help prevent cavities in children.

 Bruxism, commonly known as teeth grinding, is a condition in which people repeatedly grind, gnash, or clench their teeth during sleep.
 A morning headache or a sore jaw is often a tell-tale sign of teeth grinding.
-Usually, bruxism does not cause harm or damage; however, in some cases, chronic teeth grinding can result in fractured or damaged teeth.
+In some cases, chronic teeth grinding can result in fractured or damaged teeth.
 If you suspect a case of bruxism, Dr. Jelinek can examine your mouth and jaw for signs of teeth grinding.
-If bruxism goes untreated, there is a chance that it could result in tooth loss or TMJ syndrome.
-Visit Dr. Jelinek for a consultation and find out how you can protect your teeth during sleep.
+If bruxism goes untreated, there is a chance that it could result in tooth loss or TMJ disorder.
+Visit Dr. Jelinek for a consultation and find out how you can protect your teeth.

 Most tooth decay in children and teens occurs on the grooves of the back teeth.
 The chewing surfaces collect germs and food particles which lead to cavities.
 Dental sealants are thin plastic coatings that can be applied to these grooves to protect teeth from decay.
 Dr. Jelinek does not drill or remove tooth structure when applying dental sealants; in fact, the process is short and simple.